-- Description of the incident, including location and date and time. - Any report number assigned to the police incident report documenting the investigation being conducted by the jurisdictional agency.
+- The name and characteristics of the victim. - The name and characteristics of the perpetrator if known. - Description of the incident, including location and date and time. - Any report number assigned to the police incident report documenting the investigation beingconducted by the jurisdictional agency.